 Arguably, Ren Sohma aka the aforementioned abusive mother of Akito.
 Not only her ultimate reason to abuse the Hell outta her daughter is ultimately very bratty ( being jealous because Akira, her late husband and Akito's father, loved the idea of being a dad), but at some point she tries to kill Akito... over a box that belonged to the dead Akira, simply because she believes everything Akira owned was hers..

-The "Vampire" Clair Leonelli from Heat Guy J is a Mad Bomber with a Hair-Trigger Temper who speaks very childishly (referring to his dead father as "Papa", for example), is prone to violent temper tantrums, and is described by one character as liking to "play with" his enemies before he kills them.
+The "Vampire" Clair Leonelli from Heat Guy J is a Mad Bomber who speaks very childishly (referring to his dead father as "Papa", for example), is prone to violent temper tantrums, and is described by one character as liking to "play with" his enemies before he kills them.
 He does have a Freudian Excuse, though, and his childishness is designed to make him seem fragile and sympathetic as much as it's used to make him frightening.

 It's a bit of a stretch, but technically you can call most of Batman's Rogues Gallery this.
 Two-Face, Riddler, Calendar Man, Scarecrow (kinda), Firefly, Maxie Zeus... seeing as how psychology-driven Batman is, it makes sense that all of his villains would be so simply motivated.
 Most of them are just trying to prove something to Bats, making them the "Childish Motivations" breed.

 Specifically, TRY to deny that Joker's motivations are... arbitrary.
 You will fail in this.